ImmuneAxisa/HDAC7_Treg_manuscript/README.md

 ### src

 Contains the script to run cellranger on the Fastq files and generated a count matrix for all droplets.
+This is a simple adaptation of the manual instructions available on the 10x genomics website, to be run on the Ruddle cluster.

 ### analysis: